rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Compiler_Design/Parsing.md

 -   If not, to report useful syntax errors

-For well formed strings of tokens (programs):
+For well-formed strings of tokens (programs):

 -   The parser constructs a syntax tree (parse tree)